helgatheviking/KIA-Subtitle/readme.txt

 == Screenshots ==

 1. This is what the input will look like in the Block Editor.
+1. Insert a subtitle block into your block theme's template, such as the Singular template for displaying Posts.
 1. This is what the input will look like in the Classic Editor.

 == Frequently Asked Questions ==